trailofbits/maat/CONTRIBUTING.md

 ## Writing tests

-Here are some guidelines for writing tests for Maat.

 ### Native tests
 Native tests are where 99% of Maat's testing is done.
 There are two types of native tests: